Capital Gazette's Pulitzer citation: 'rollercoaster moments'

 The Gazette, based in the Maryland state capital of Annapolis, published on schedule the day after the shooting attack that claimed five staffers' lives.
 It was one of the deadliest attacks on journalists in U.S. history.
 The man charged in the attack had a longstanding grudge against the paper.

-Rick Hutzell, editor of Capital Gazette Communications, said the paper had submitted entries for five categories, including a joint entry with The Baltimore Sun for breaking news.
-Although the Gazette didn't win in any of those five categories, the Pulitzer board awarded it the citatioin together with an extraordinary $100,000 grant to further its journalism.
+Hutzell, as editor of Capital Gazette Communications, said the paper had submitted entries for five categories, including a joint entry with The Baltimore Sun for breaking news.
+Although the Gazette didn't win in any of those five categories, the Pulitzer board awarded it the citation and an extraordinary $100,000 grant to further its journalism.

-Hutzell said he thought the Pulitzer judges handled the decision admirably.
+Hutzell said he thought the Pulitzer judges handled their decision admirably.
+He added that he knew the paper was facing stiff competition.

-"Clearly, there were a lot of mixed feelings," Hutzell said.
-"No one wants to win an award for something that kills five of your friends."

-He also said the paper was aware it would be facing stiff competition.

 "It's very difficult when you are reporting in some ways on yourself," he said.
 "That's not what we do.
 We're behind the camera, not in front of it."